 In the interest of working out loud, I've attached some of the things I've created and am in the middle of working on in case any of you find yourselves in a similar situation and want to either use what I've done or chip in and help make them better.
 (Wherever you happen to see the word "Innovate," just be aware that it's the name of our Jive instance).
 The attachments are:

-- "Content Management in Innovate" -- the outline of a series of training sessions I want to put together to focus specifically on good content management in Jive.
+- "Content Management in Innovate" (Word doc) -- the outline of a series of training sessions I wanted to put together to focus specifically on good content management in Jive.
 You'll see that there's a lot of Jive functionality I don't touch on because I'm just focusing on the parts I think are relevant to document management.
-I hope to get the materials put together in the next month or so.

 We have a clean-up initiative going on in several of our business areas so I've already created some material to help users with that effort: